 You’ll be taken to the website builder where you can customize your site with different drag and drop tools.
 Click on “Publish” when you’re done.

 Weebly has been successfully installed.
 You can type in your domain name on your browser and your sweet website will show up.

 Blogger is a free blog-publishing platform owned by Google that allows users to place Google Adsense immediately on their blog and start earning through ads.

-The dashboard contains basic blog elements like arranging layout, editing HTML, blog comments, and widgets.
+The dashboard contains basic blog elements like arranging the layout, editing HTML, blog comments, and widgets.

 As time goes by and the newbie blogger learns more about blogging, he’ll eventually grow out of Blogger and move to WordPress.

 The reason for this is because Blogger lacks advanced plugins and tools that solve crucial blog issues for SEO and other integrations a webmaster might need later on like membership sites, online stores, job boards.